Palmyra High School (New Jersey): Athletics

 The Palmyra High School Panthers compete in the Freedom division of the Burlington County Scholastic League (BCSL), a sports association operating under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA) that is comprised of public and private high schools in Burlington, Mercer and Ocean counties in Central Jersey.
-With 309 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group I South for most athletic competition purposes.
-The football team competes in the Classic Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2022–2024.
+With 309 students in grades 10–12, the school was classified by the NJSIAA for the 2022–24 school years as Group I South for most athletic competition purposes.
+The football team competes in the Classic Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The school mascot is currently the Panther, but at the time of the school's inception, its teams were known as the Red Devils.
 This name was then changed to the Pals, which was used until the 1980s.
 The school colors have remained the same: red and white.

 Students competed in track and field as early as 1903, and in football by 1908.
-Palmyra's overall record in football, through the 2021 season, is 558 wins, 457 losses, and 49 ties.
+Palmyra's overall record in football, through the 2023 season, is 559 wins, 466 losses, and 49 ties.
 The team was declared the South Jersey Group II champion in 1946, 1947, 1948, 1951, and 1953; the Group III title was won in 1963, and Group I honors were won in 1971 and 1972.
 The team won the South Jersey Group I state sectional playoffs in 1978.
-The Palmyra / Burlington City High School football rivalry for the Fred Wilbert Memorial Trophy, begun in 1908, is one of the oldest in South Jersey; Palmyra leads the series 57-49-12.
+The Palmyra / Burlington City High School football rivalry for the Fred Wilbert Memorial Trophy, begun in 1908, is one of the oldest in South Jersey; Palmyra leads the series 57-50-12.
 The game was not played in 2020; the first interruption since 1934, as Burlington City cancelled their fall sports season due to the pandemic.
 Palmyra won the renewal game in 2021 by the score of 25-20.
-The Palmyra / Riverside High School rivalry dates from 1928, and Palmyra leads that series 65-23-3; after a 50-24 victory in 2022; Palmyra has won 22 consecutive games in the series.
+The Palmyra / Riverside High School rivalry dates from 1928, and Palmyra leads that series 65-23-3; after a 50-24 victory in 2022; Palmyra has won 22 consecutive games in the series (no game was played in 2023).
 The Palmyra High School football stadium was built by the Works Progress Administration in 1936 and was renovated to include lighting.